How to Join the Network

 The distribution process for the items takes approximately 2 to 3 hours to complete.

-Partner NGOs can request additional resources such as hygiene products, educational materials, or cooking equipment through the Lagos Food Bank Initiative.
-These requests are subject to availability and are typically fulfilled during the regular distribution cycles.
+Partner NGOs can request additional resources such as hygiene products, educational materials, or cooking equipment through the Food Bank Network Nigeria These requests are subject to availability and are typically fulfilled during the regular distribution cycles.

-In the event of a natural disaster or emergency, the Lagos Food Bank Initiative has a contingency plan that allows for the rapid mobilization of food and resources to affected areas.
+In the event of a natural disaster or emergency, the Food Bank Network Nigeria has a contingency plan that allows for the rapid mobilization of food and resources to affected areas.
 Partner NGOs may be asked to assist in emergency distribution efforts, and special guidelines will be provided to manage such situations effectively.

-As a partner NGO in the Lagos Food Bank Initiative, your role would include identifying communities in Lagos with high food insecurity, organizing local food distribution events, and educating beneficiaries on nutrition and food safety.
+As a partner NGO in the Food Bank Network Nigeria, your role would include identifying communities in Lagos with high food insecurity, organizing local food distribution events, and educating beneficiaries on nutrition and food safety.